Skip to main content

 What happens if I miss a dose?

-Contact the doctor if your child misses a booster dose or if he or she gets behind schedule.
-Be sure your child receives all recommended doses of this vaccine.
+Tell the doctor if your child misses a dose or if he or she gets behind schedule.
+Be sure your child receives all recommended doses to be fully protected against disease.

 What happens if I overdose?